hcpss-banderson/tasc/README.md

     # Clone this repo into directory called what?
 This is optional.
 In this
     # example, Moodle would be cloned into PROJECT_ROOT/moodle/core.
     rename: core

-    # If this is a private repo, you need an access token.
-Since this file
-    # should be checked into your version control, you might want to refrain
-    # from putting your actual token here.
-Instead you can put a placeholer
-    # like "%github.access_token%".
-If you define this value in your
-    # parameters.yml file, the value will be replaced at runtime.
-    auth: "%github.access_token%"

   - provider: zip
     rename: essential